Stamp Carving

 Sigh.
 I could just stare and stare and stare at these patterns all day long.
 I looooove pattern making!
 It’s fascinating to me how a small image can become so much more when repeated over and over again.

-Some things I'm taking away from these photos:
+Some things I’m taking away from the Carve December pattern block and prints:

 • The impact of color.